RicardoAzuul/RicardoAzuul.github.io/README.md

 ---

 ### Features Left to Implement

+As I was working on the project, I realized that I was too ambitious.
+The project requirements specify a minimum of 3 pages, but I have 5 pages.
+This, coupled with the difficulty of finding suitable free stock images to use, meant that I didn't have the time or resources to implement these features:
 - A Jumbotron on the main page, to highlight the next upcoming event
 - A photo gallery or carousel, to add more images and thus variation to the pages.
 This could go on the Menu page
 - Calls to action, such as: